Lutheran High School North (Missouri): Worship services

-Worship services at Lutheran North can be divided into the following two categories:

 Chapel is held every day of the week except Wednesday in the school gymnasium.
-Administrated by the Dean of Chapel, chapel services are typically traditional and usually follow the order of the historical Lutheran liturgy.
+Administrated by the dean of Chapel, chapel services are typically traditional and usually follow the order of the historical Lutheran liturgy.
 Monday morning chapel services consist of the reading of scripture passages appointed for the week and the singing of hymns.
 Services on Tuesday, Thursday, and Friday typically include a brief sermon or message, and the order of Confession and Absolution is typically administered at least once per week.

 A small group of students is assigned the task of setting up the movable altar and pulpit, along with appropriate banners and paraments for the current season of the Church year every day before chapel.

 Small Group is held every Wednesday morning in place of chapel.
 Students meet in groups of 15 to 20 students in their assigned classrooms for a time of prayer and devotion.
 Each small group is peer led by at least two "Peer Ministers", and is supervised by two faculty advisers.
 Each small group collects an offering and decides on a charitable organization for which they want to raise funds.

 Peer Ministry

-Peer Ministers are exemplary students (10th-12th) who have been applied to serve as spiritual mentors, role models, and leaders at Lutheran High School North.
-Held to the highest of standards personally, behaviorally, and academically, Peer Ministers are not only responsible for setting good examples for other students, but are also in charge of leading Small Group devotions.
+Peer Ministers are students (10th-12th) who have applied to serve as small group leaders at Lutheran High School North.
+Held to high standards personally, behaviorally, and academically, they are not only responsible for setting good examples for other students, but are also in charge of leading small group devotions.
 Peer Ministers are required to attend a training session before each school year.
-The Peer Ministry Program is organized by Mrs. Cindy Burreson.
+Middle school students also participate in multi-grade small groups within the middle school program.
+They refer to these small groups as "houses".

 Athletics

-Lutheran North has an athletics program which includes 30 teams in 13 sports.
-They have won more than 120 individual and team MSHSAA district championships and 14 Lutheran North teams have won state championships.
-In 2004, the athletics department received a $1 million donation by alumnus Jim Crane to improve the athletic facilities and to enlarge the campus size.
+Lutheran North's athletics program includes 30 teams in 13 sports.
+They have won more than 120 individual and team MSHSAA district championships, and 15 teams have won state championships.
+Lutheran North's most recent state championship was the 2024 Class Four 11-Man Football State Championship.
+In 2004, the athletics department received a $1 million donation by alumnus Jim Crane to improve the athletic facilities and enlarge the campus.

+Crusader Hall of Honor

+The Lutheran North Hall of Honor was started in 2015 with the induction of its first class of honorees, and recognizes the achievements of outstanding Lutheran North graduates, student groups, teams or individuals that have made a significant impact both at Lutheran North and beyond.
+Nominations are gathered and honorees are recognized every other year.
+The Crusader name was intentionally included in the Hall of Honor name so graduates of both Lutheran Central (LHS) and Lutheran North (LHSN) could be included.